rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 In the IoT, when someone says "asset tracking", you likely think of monitoring the state and location of a package, container, or vehicle.
 Usually this involves one or more environmental sensors to track temperature, humidity, or atmospheric pressure.
 It may also include an accelerometer to track motion and sudden movements.

 Of course, asset tracking also involves **monitoring location** in a physical space.
-This is typically performed with GNSS/GPS which is far and away the most consistent and reliable means of ascertaining a physical location outdoors.
+This is typically performed with GNSS/GPS, which is far and away the most consistent and reliable means of ascertaining a physical location outdoors.

 ![where am i](where-am-i.gif)

 However, what if the device enclosure prevents you from acquiring GPS location due to a physical barrier?
 What if trying to get a GPS satellite fix consumes too much power?
 Or (and here's the real kicker) what if your goal is to **track an asset indoors**?

 Well have I got a solution for you today!
-At least a proof-of-concept 😅.
+At least a proof-of-concept solution 😅.

-By using our old friend from trigonometry and geometry classes (triangulation), we can build a fully-functional **indoor asset tracking solution** built upon on the [Blues Wireless Notecard](https://blues.io/products/notecard/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=indoor-asset-tracking).
+By using our old friend *triangulation* from trigonometry and geometry, we can build a fully-functional **indoor asset tracking solution** built upon on the [Blues Wireless Notecard](https://blues.io/products/notecard/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=indoor-asset-tracking).

 We can also tap into a commonly used sensor to measure altitude, giving us the ability to ascertain the building floor and provide "3D" asset tracking.